top of page

 Fruit Trees

-The best time to fertilize your fruit trees with Grandpa’s Backyard Essential Fruit Tree Blend is in early spring before bud break.
+The best time to fertilize your fruit trees with Grandpa’s Backyard Soluble or Spreadable Plant Food is in early spring before bud break.
 You can apply a second, smaller application in late spring or early summer after the fruit has set, but stop fertilizing by mid-summer to prevent winter damage.
 For some trees and soil types, a late fall/early winter application can also be beneficial.

 Berries